Email marketing is alive and well.

 Source: Google Search Console

 - Ask a question.
-Hook recipients with a compelling, relevant question they want the answer to (which is inside the email or its offer) (Allen).
+Hook recipients with a compelling, relevant question they want the answer to (which is inside the email or its offer) (HubSpot).

 Source: Content Marketing Institute

 - Avoid using too many exclamation points or ALL CAPS!!!!!
-As Allen points out, this is the written equivalent of yelling, and recipients don’t like that, according to research by Radicati group (via Allen).
+As HubSpot points out, this is the written equivalent of yelling, and recipients don’t like that, according to research by Radicati group (via HubSpot).

 - Keep it conversational.
 99 Firms points out that email subject lines are often scrutinized by spam filters for tells that imply that the email is spam.

-This includes spam words, “false or suspicious” subject lines (according to Meyer), and possibly even the length, according to Backlinko (shorter is better; more words = more opportunities for one of them to trip the spam filter).
+This includes spam words, “false or suspicious” subject lines (according to Content Marketing Institute), and possibly even the length, according to Backlinko (shorter is better; more words = more opportunities for one of them to trip the spam filter).

 As a result, writing a subject line that feels like you’re sending a single email to someone you know is generally better than something that feels like marketing.